Is this a fantasy? Or is it possibly true that you can change the volume of noise at home?

 In other words, don’t yell at us to get our attention.
 If you need our attention, come and get us and speak in a normal tone of voice.
 If you decide to yell at us, we will not respond to this.
 The more you yell, the more we will not respond.
 We will ignore yelling.
 We will ignore the whining.
 We will ignore screaming.
 We will ignore demanding voices.
 If you come to get us and speak in a normal volume, then we will respond.

 4. “If You Interrupt Us While We’re Talking, We Will Not Respond.
 Learn To Pay Attention.”

-Often parents make the mistake of asking children to wait, so that parents can continue to carry on a conversation with another adult.
+Often parents make the mistake of asking children to wait so that parents can continue to carry on a conversation with another adult.
 If you engage in this strategy, you find that kids just keep interrupting you more and more.
-They may do so saying, “EXCUSE ME MOM!”
+They may do so by saying, “EXCUSE ME, MOM!”
 But try listening to this a dozen times during your Thanksgiving conversation.
 It can become unbearable!

 As time goes on, and more siblings are added, the volume simply gets louder.
-More problems emerge when parents respond to children who raise their voice and attempt to interrupt repeatedly.
+More problems emerge when parents respond to children who raise their voices and attempt to interrupt repeatedly.

 5. “I Will Be A Model For A Quieter, Calmer, And More Respectful Member Of Our Family.”